-Given the geological and geographic variety, this ecosystem is greatly affected by a variety of natural occurrences, not all of them good, so it's essential you are aware of what could happen and understand how to keep yourself safe.
+Given the geological and geographic variety, this ecosystem has a number of natural disasters to be aware of.
+Be aware of what might happen and understand how to stay safe with these tips.

 Costa Rica has 16 volcanoes, several of which are considered active.
 They have been relatively quiet and stable over the last few years and haven't caused any widespread damage, but the possibility of eruptions always exists.
 The popular Arenal volcano has regular activity and a few others have been active in recent months.